centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getmember

-To view the list hosts in a host category, use the **GETMEMBER** action:
+To view the list of hosts in a host category, use the **GETMEMBER** action:

 ``` shell
 centreon -u admin -p 'centreon' -o HC -a getmember -v "Linux"